Shattenkirk scores in OT, Lightning up 3-1, on verge of Cup

+“They came here to do something,” Cooper said.
+“They’re on their way, but we’ve said all along, we haven’t won anything yet.
+We still have to win one more and we’re not taking anything for granted."

-They’re on the verge thanks to Shattenkirk's goal 6:34 into OT and another dominant performance by top players who looked like they wouldn’t be denied after getting this far.
+It was another dominant performance by top players who looked exactly like they wouldn’t be denied after getting this far.
 Point, the Lightning’s top center, scored consecutive goals at the end of the first period and start of the second, creating and sustaining the kind of momentum that has been so important in the playoffs.

-The Lightning got the winning power play when Dallas captain Jamie Benn was called for tripping Point on a play where Benn's skates never made contact with Points' as the referee called it.
+The Lightning got the winning power play when Dallas captain Jamie Benn was called for tripping Tyler Johnson on a play where Benn's skates never made contact with Johnson's as trailing referee Francis Charron called it.

+“I don’t have a ton of time for a play where Tyler Johnson steps in front of Jamie Benn and it has no real effect in the play, and Jamie breathes on him and the guy falls over,” said Stars veteran Joe Pavelski, who scored twice.
+“Whether that’s the case or not, there’s a little battle going on there, but it’s playoffs, it’s overtime.
+We expect 5-on-5.
+We expect to battle it out."

+To get to that point, some of the Lightning's best players were at their best.

 Instead of the plucky Stars reclaiming the lead, Alex Killorn put the Lightning ahead a few shifts later with a play that was half hard-working power and half sublime skill.
 He won a puck battle behind the net, cruised to the right faceoff circle and fired a perfect shot into the top left corner.